 Ep #19: Thought Management

 I get a lot of comments and emails from you guys on the topic of managing your thinking.
-A lot of the work that I do with my students is actually revolves around managing their thoughts.
+A lot of the work that I do with my students actually revolves around managing their thoughts.
 Most of us don’t realize that many of our thoughts are not serving us as they directly affect how we feel, thus creating our experience in the world.
+This is why it’s so important to learn how to control your thoughts.

 On this episode of The Life Coach School, we dive into how your thinking reflects on your feelings and manifests your reality.
-Listen in for a step-by-step directions for reprogramming your brain and managing your thoughts in a way that benefits you.
+Listen in for step-by-step directions for reprogramming your brain and managing your thoughts in a way that benefits you and your mental health.

 Listen to the show